tanfwong/rfsoc_notes/_sources/ch3/metrics.md

 * Going back again to the factory analogy, a factory typically produces its output products in a ***pipeline***.
-That is, different tasks in the production process are carried out by different stations/parts in the pipeline, and each station performs solely a specific task continuously in the production process.
+That is, different tasks in the production process are carried out by different stations in the pipeline, and each station performs solely a specific task continuously in the production process.
 The same pipelining approach also applies to DSP kernels.
-For example, in DSP kernel that implements the cascade of two FIR filters, each component filter acts as a station in the pipeline that performs filtering through the cascade.
-On a finer level, one may also think of each multiply-add operation corresponding to a tap in a component FIR filter as a station in the pipeline that implements the FIR filter.
+For example, in DSP kernel that implements the cascade of two FIR filters, each component filter acts as a station in the pipeline that performs the filtering tasks through the cascade.
+On a finer level, one may also think of each multiply-add operation corresponding to an FIR tap in a component FIR filter as a station in the pipeline that implements the FIR filter.

 * Pertaining to the pipelining operation of a DSP kernel, we are primarily interested in two metrics, namely iteration latency